Lindworm: In tales

 An Austrian tale from the 13th century tells of a lindworm that lived near Klagenfurt.
 Flooding threatened travelers along the river, and the presence of the lindworm was blamed.
 A duke offered a reward to anyone who could capture it and so some young men tied a bull to a chain, and when the lindworm swallowed the bull, it was hooked like a fish and killed.

 The shed skin of a lindworm was believed to greatly increase a person's knowledge about nature and medicine.

 A serpentine monster with the head of a "salamander" features in the legend of the Lambton Worm, a serpent caught in the River Wear and dropped in a well, which 3–4 years thence, terrorized the countryside of Durham while the nobleman who caught it was at the Crusades.
 Upon return, he received spiked armour and instructions to kill the serpent, but thereafter to kill the next living thing he saw.
 His father arranged that after the lindworm was killed, a dog would be released for that purpose; but instead of releasing the dog the nobleman's father ran to his son, and so incurred a malediction by the son's refusal to commit patricide.
 Bram Stoker used this legend in his short story Lair of the White Worm.

 The sighting of a "whiteworm" once was thought to be an exceptional sign of good luck.

+A German folk legend, written in the 17th-century by Juspa Schammes, tells that the origin of the name of the city of Worms is rooted in a tale involving lindworm: This creature, resembling a snake and a worm, arrived in the city of Germisa and terrorized its inhabitants.
+Every day, the people held a lottery to determine which of them would be sacrificed to the lindworm in order to spare the city from destruction.
+Eventually, the lot fell on the queen.
+One of the city's heroes refused to allow her to sacrifice herself and offered to replace her on the condition that if he survived, she would marry him.
+The queen agreed, and he donned iron armor.
+After the lindworm swallowed him, he cut his way out from the inside and killed it.
+He married the queen, became king, and renamed the city to Worms to commemorate this tale.

 The knucker or the Tatzelwurm is a wingless biped, and often identified as a lindworm.
 In legends, lindworms are often very large and eat cattle and human corpses, sometimes invading churchyards and eating the dead from cemeteries.